-We have broad discretion in how we use the net proceeds from the Merger, and we may not use them effectively.
+We have broad discretion in how we use the net proceeds from the RTP Merger, and we may not use them effectively.

-We cannot specify with any certainty the particular uses of the net proceeds that we will receive from this offering.
-Our management has broad discretion in applying the net proceeds we received upon consummation of the Merger.
+Our management has broad discretion in applying the net proceeds we received upon consummation of the RTP Merger.
 We may use the net proceeds for general corporate purposes, including working capital, operating expenses, and capital expenditures, and we may use a portion of the net proceeds to acquire complementary businesses, products, offerings, or technologies.
 We may also spend or invest these proceeds in a way with which our stockholders disagree.
 If our management fails to use these funds effectively, our business could be seriously harmed.

-If securities or industry analysts either do not publish research about us, or publish inaccurate or unfavorable research about us, our business, or our market, or, if such analysts change their recommendations regarding our common stock adversely, the trading price or trading volume of our common stock could decline
+If securities or industry analysts either do not publish research about us, or publish inaccurate or unfavorable research about us, our business, or our market, or, if such analysts change their recommendations regarding our common stock adversely, the trading price or trading volume of our common stock could decline.